dvpatel/nginx_okta/README.md

 2. Decouple security processes and management from downstream systems to support loose coupling and higher cohesion for  authentication & authorization, security workflow, audibility and other security tasks.

-3. Modularity.
-Security technology and business processes will evolve as new security workflows are identified.
+3. Security technology and business processes will evolve as new security workflows are identified.
 This is driven not only by technology changes but driven by business needs as well.
 The respective systems need to evolve in a flexible, independent manner.

 4. As application architecture grows with more customer load, the security services should not become a performance bottleneck.